tuupola/slim-basic-auth/README.md

 Sometimes passing users in an array is not enough.
 To authenticate against custom datasource you can create authenticator class.
 Authenticator must implement `authenticate($user, $pass)` method.
 It must return either `true` or `false`.

-If you are creating an enterprise software which randomly lets people log in you could use the following.
+If you are creating an Enterprise&trade; software which randomly lets people log in you could use the following.

 ```php